 Capital Power declares dividends for its Common and Preference shares

-/EIN News/ -- EDMONTON, Alberta, Oct.
-28, 2022 (GLOBE NEWSWIRE) -- The Board of Directors for Capital Power Corporation (TSX: CPX) (Capital Power) declared a dividend of $0.58 per share on the outstanding common shares for the quarter ending December 30, 2022.
+EDMONTON, Alberta, Oct.
+28, 2022 (GLOBE NEWSWIRE) -- The Board of Directors for Capital Power Corporation CPX (Capital Power) declared a dividend of $0.58 per share on the outstanding common shares for the quarter ending December 30, 2022.
 The dividend is payable on January 31, 2023 to shareholders of record at the close of business on December 30, 2022.

 The Board of Directors also declared the following dividends on its Cumulative Rate Reset Preference Shares: